OpenGamma/OG-Platform/eclipse/README.md

  - Click "Finish"

 5. Install the Eclipse plugins
- - Go to "File -> Import"
+ - Go to "Help -> Install new software..."
- - Select the "Install -> Install Software Items from File" option
- - In the popup, click the "Browse..." button
+ - Click the 'Add...' button in the top right
+ - Type 'OpenGamma Eclipse Updatesite' into the Name: field
- - Choose the file `OG-Platform/eclipse/install/OpenGamma-Eclipse-Plugins.p2f`
+ - Type 'http://eclipse.opengamma.com/updatesite' into the Location: field
- - Deselect "Install latest version of selected software" option
+ - Click 'OK'
+ - You should now see a selection of plug-ins available.
+Click 'Select All'.
  - Click "Next" and accept any warnings
  - Restart Eclipse if requested to do so